SATENA

-SATENA (acronym of Servicio Aéreo a Territorios Nacionales) is a Colombian government-owned airline based in Bogotá, Colombia.
-It operates mostly domestic routes.
-Its main hub is El Dorado International Airport.
+SATENA (Spanish acronym of Servicio Aéreo a Territorios Nacionales) is a Colombian airline based in Bogotá, Colombia.
+It is majority-owned by the Government of Colombia which operates it to provide connectivity to less connected areas of the country.

+Its main hub is El Dorado International Airport in Bogotá.
+It also maintains a secondary hub at Olaya Herrera Airport in Medellín.